 Ways to avoid backups are: Never pour grease or oil down a drain, including a garbage disposal; never flush any non-soluble down the toilet; never connect roof drains, downspouts or sump pumps to the sewer drain pipes.

 A tapping fee is the amount that must be paid for each unit of capacity and conveyance of public sewer treatment.
 The tapping fee is based on the cost of building and/or purchasing capacity divided by the number of units of capacity that can be treated or conveyed for treatment.
 The best way to determine your tapping fee is to call or visit the Authority and provide your property location.
 The Authority maintains a map of the Township with related tapping fees and will quickly determine the applicable sewer basin and associated tapping fee.

 An EDU, or "Equivalent Dwelling Unit," is defined as one single-family residential household.
 It is the unit of measure by which the user is charged for sewer services provided by MTMSA.
 It is calculated and imposed on each improved property served as determined in accordance with the Sewer Use Ordinance.
 Non-residential facilities are calculated depending on the usage.

 If your account has a credit balance that is approximately one quarter's average sewer bill, the credit will remain on the account and will be applied towards your next quarterly bill.
 Any credit balance exceeding this amount may be refunded to you by contacting MTMSA and requesting a refund.

-Cash, check or money order payment methods may be used to pay your sewer bill.
-Electronic method of payment is not available at the office.
+Cash, check, credit cards* or money order payment methods may be used to pay your sewer bill.
+The amount that can be charged on a credit card is $500

 Welcome!
 Please complete our New Owner form and submit it to our administrative office.